garsua/aiida-gollum/docs/index.rst

 The Gollum input plugin, parser, workflow and examples were developed by Victor M. Garcia-Suarez.

-We acknowledge partial support from the Spanish MINECO (project FIS2015- 63918-R) and from the EU Centre of Excellence “MaX – Materials Design at the Exascale” (http://www.max-centre.eu).
+We acknowledge support from the Spanish MINECO (project FIS2015- 63918-R) and the EU Centre of Excellence “MaX – Materials Design at the Exascale” (http://www.max-centre.eu).
-(Horizon 2020 EINFRA-5, Grant No. 676598) We also thank the AiiDA team for their help.
+(Horizon 2020 EINFRA-5, Grant No. 676598).
+We also thank the AiiDA team for their help.

 Contents: